anushkakulk/reversi/docs/README.md

 - controller: this package contains components responsible for communication resulting in game play between the model view and players.
   - controller Package:
-    - PlayerActionFeatures: Represents any event that can happen on the canvas.
+    - PlayerActionFeatures: Features interface for handling any player actions (like moving to a tile or passing their turn).
     - ModelStatusFeatures: Features interface for handling any changes to model status.
     - IReversiController: Interface for reconciling between model, view/player.
     - ReversiController: Implementation of the controller that follows the "is-a" relationship with